-The best new restaurants in Chicago
+Best new restaurants in Chicago

 Erick Williams’ ambitious solo venture captures the depth and scope of Southern cooking with soul-satisfying results.
 The menu’s boiled-down dish descriptions (pork chop, salmon, shrimp) all but hide the intense attention to detail that he devotes to techniques and sourcing methods.
 Fatty, crisp-edged brisket arrived perfectly braised and wading in savory pan gravy alongside creamed spinach and smashed potatoes.
-But the catfish stole the show.
-Its mildly sweet flesh wore a burnished coating of blackening spice that harmonized with a helping of tangy-sweet barbecue carrots and a pile of Carolina gold rice.
+But the catfish steals the show.
+Its mildly sweet flesh wears a burnished coating of blackening spice that harmonized with a helping of tangy-sweet barbecue carrots and a pile of Carolina gold rice.

 Bayan Ko—which translates to “my country”—is a culinary representation of the real-life partnership between husband-and-wife team Lawrence Letrero and Raquel Quadreny, who trace their roots to the Philippines and Cuba, respectively.
 The flavors play together beautifully and occasionally collide on a single plate, as is the case with the Bayan lechon, with hunks of crisp fried pork belly, garlicky mojo and a tangle of sweet Filipino papaya slaw.
 Bayan Ko represents soulful second-generation cooking at its finest, and we're eager to return.

 "Wine, stein, dine" is the motto at this German-influenced newbie in West Town, where guests can choose from French onion spaetzle, garlicky pretzel knots, ricotta dumplings and confit pork shoulder.
 The concept is inspired by chef Mark Steuer's German roots and upbringing in Charleston, South Carolina.
 Expect lighter touches on traditional German fare, an awesome wine list and funky tunes on rotation.